ICHEC-learn/python-hpc/_episodes/03-numba.md

 The final one we will look at for `is_prime` is `fastmath=True`.
 This enables the use of otherwise unsafe floating point transforms.
 This means that it is possible to relax some numerical rigour with view of gaining additional performance.
 As an example, it assumes that the arguments and result are not `NaN` or infinity values.
 Feel free to investigate the [llvm docs](https://llvm.org/docs/LangRef.html#fast-math-flags).
-You have to be confident with the inputs of your code.
+The key thing with this toggle is that you have to be confident with the inputs of your code and that there is no chance of returning `NaN` or infinity.

 ~~~
 is_prime_njit_fmath = njit(fastmath=True)(is_prime)